JLChnToZ/VVMW/docs/docs/index.md

 > [!Note]
 > Please note that VRC Light Volume requires the use of supported shaders to display effects correctly.
+> Refer to [this documentation](https://github.com/REDSIM/VRCLightVolumes/blob/main/Documentation/CompatibleShaders.md) to select a suitable shader.

 ### Audio/Video Streaming